-Remove accessories and shelf supports from the cooking compartment.
+Remove accessories and shelves from the cooking compartment.
 The cooking compartment must be empty.
-Do not open the appliance door while the appliance is in operation.

-1. Heat 1 litre of milk (3.5% fat) to 90 °C on the hob and then leave it to cool down to 40 °C. It is sufficient to heat UHT milk to 40 °C.
+1. Heat 1 litre of milk (3.5 % fat) to 90 °C on the hob and then cool down to 40 °C.

+It is sufficient to heat LIHT milk to 40 °C

-- 2. Stir in 150 g (chilled) yoghurt. - 3.
-Pour into cups or small jars and cover with cling film. - Place the cups or jars onto the cooking compartment floor and use the settings indicated in the table. - 5.
-After making the yoghurt, leave it to cool in the refrigerator.
+- 2. Stir in 150 g (chilled) yogurt. - 3.
+Pour into cups or small jars and cover with cling film. - 4.
+Place the cups or jars onto the cooking compartment floor and use the settings indicated in the table. - 5.
+After preparation, leave the yogurt to cool in the refrigerator.

-$\blacksquare \bigcirc \mathsf{Dough proving}$
+• $\bigcirc$ Dough proving

-it is sufficient to heat off mink to 40° C. Dish Cookware Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yoghurt individual moulds cooking compartment floor $\square$ 35-40 8-9h
+Dish Cookware Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yoghurt individual moulds cooking compartment floor $\square$ 35-40 8-9h

-Eco heating functions
+Eco types of heating

-CircoTherm eco and Top/bottom heating eco are intelligent heating functions that allow you to gently cook meat, fish and baked items.
+CircoTherm eco and Top/bottom heating eco are intelligent heating types for the gentle preparation of meat, fish and pastries.
 The appliance optimally controls the supply of energy to the cooking compartment.
-The food is cooked in phases using residual heat.
+The food is prepared in phases using residual heat.
 This means that it remains more succulent and browns less.
-Depending on the method of preparation and the type of food, it is possible to save energy.
-If you open the appliance door before the food has finished cooking or if you preheat the appliance, you may not be able to achieve this result.
+Energy can be saved, depending on the preparation and food.